vlkumar-859/JARVIS_FRONTEND/README.md

   Bot which provides assistance to customer for choosing a mobile based on specifications they provided

 ## Team Members
-1.U.Padma Jyothi, padmajyothi@vishnu.edu.in
+1.V.Lohit Kumar, 19pa1a05i3@vishnu.edu.in

-2.D.Mamatha, mamatha.d@vishnu.edu.in
+2.U.Padma Jyothi, padmajyothi@vishnu.edu.in

-3.V.Lohit Kumar, 19pa1a05i3@vishnu.edu.in
+3.D.Mamatha, mamatha.d@vishnu.edu.in

 ## Working of Frontend
 BELOW U HAVE LINKS TO CHECK MY WORK..